top-ghost/octobug/README.md

 ## Github repo setup

 1. At the top of this repo, click on the "Use this template" dropdown and choose "Create a new repository".
-Give the repo a name and make note of the resulting HTTPS URL: it should look something like "https://github.com/${your username}/${the repo name}".
+Give the repo a name and make note of the resulting HTTPS URL: it should look something like `https://github.com/${your username}/${the repo name}`.
 You'll be collecting more things in your notes to go along with this.

 ## GitHub app setup

-1. Go to Settings -> at the bottom, select "Developer settings"
+1. Go to Settings -> at the bottom, select "Developer settings".
-2. Click on "New GitHub App" in the top right corner
+2. Click on "New GitHub App" in the top right corner.
 3. Give it a name and URL (these don't really matter, but you'll need to find it by name later).
 Generate the app.
 4. on the app's "General" page (you should have been sent there after the app was created), make note of the "App ID" near the top of the page in the same place you stored the repo URL.